xombol/record.demircu.ru/README.md

 The functionality is limited only by the service for sending SMS to the phone.
 Below is the calendar that was used, from part of it improvements in functionalit

 - [EvoCalendar](https://edlynvillegas.github.io/evo-calendar/).

+##Improvements that need to be made

+- make connections for models
+- admin panel
+- template site
+- rebuild the SchedulesController controller (pubf create)
+- fix the bug with the time of 12:00 (sometimes it appears, not only at this time
+- sms confirmation of the recording (prod)